damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 ## Marketo Tools Server<a name="marketoTools"></a>

-- This is a simple Sinatra application that receives several web hooks and forwards the relevant information to Marketo via its REST API.
+- This is a simple Sinatra application that receives several webhooks and forwards the relevant information to Marketo via its REST API.
 - URL: http://marketo-tools.gitlap.com/ (can't access via browser)
 - [Software running on it](https://gitlab.com/gitlab-com/marketo-tools/)
 - [Readme of the cookbook for deployment](https://gitlab.com/gitlab-com/cookbook-marketo-tools/blob/master/README.md)